melezhik/SparrowCI/README.md

       config:
         foo: bar # default value
       code: |
-        state = config()['tasks']['state']['raku_task']
+        state = config()['tasks']['raku_task']['state']
         print("Hello from Python")

         print(f"I can read output data from other tasks: {state['message']}") print(f"named parameter: {config()['foo']}")
 ```

-This example scenario would execute Bash task and Raku task and then
+This example scenario would execute Bash task as a _ dependency_ for Raku task, the Raku task and then
-execute Python task.
-Task dependencies are just DAG and ensured by `depends`/`followup`
+execute followup Python task.
-sections.

-Task that is marked as `default: true` is executed first when a
+Task that is marked as `default: true` is entry point for scenario,
-scenario is triggered.
+where flows starts.

 To execute scenario add it to your git repo and assign tasks to SparrowCI service: